 - The Secretary of Treasury must meet with the Secretary of Homeland Security and certify the attack as an Act of Terrorism

-Unfortunately, this program is not very consistent in the decision of what qualifies as an Act of Terrorism and has yet to ever pay out on any event.
-While the 2019 El Paso Walmart shooting was certified as an Act of Terrorism, the 2013 Boston Marathon
+Unfortunately, this program is not very consistent in the decision of what qualifies as an Act of Terrorism and has yet to every pay out on any event.
+While the 2019 El Paso Walmart shooting was certified as an Act of Terrorism, the 2013 Boston Marathon bombings were not.

 In what situations could your investor clients be left uncovered under TRIA?